top of page

 Overwhelming evidence supports the assertion that the Standard American Diet promotes cardiac disorders, and 85% of those who are experiencing their first heart attack die.
 Those who get all their protein from plants reduce their risk of heart disease by about 55%.
 The only diet found to reverse coronary artery disease is a plant-based diet.

 Dr. Dean Ornish, prominent physician, researcher, and author states that chronic inflammation, oxidative stress, and endothelial function all significantly affect our health status.
 A diet high in animal protein results in a 75% higher risk of premature death from all causes and a 400-500% increased risk of death from most forms of cancer (prostate, breast colon), and type 2 diabetes.
-In 2010, Medicare announced coverage for Dr. Ornish's Program for Reversing Heart Disease, making it the first time that Medicare has covered an integrative medicine program.
+In 2010, Medicare announced coverage for Dr. Ornish's Program for Reversing Heart Disease, making it the first time that Medicare medical insurance has covered an integrative medicine program; and that special medicine is...plant-based whole foods from nature's pharmaceutical supply house.

 Kaiser Permanente, the largest managed care health insurance organization in the United States, has been advocating for a plant-based diet as a way to prevent and reverse chronic diseases in its members.
 The organization has advised its 15,000 affiliated doctors to recommend a plant-based diet to their patients.
 Here’s what Kaiser Permanente has said to its doctors about a plant-based diet: